Setting Translation Checks

 • If the translation text contains the same word twice, but one does not follow after the other in order, then no errors will be returned.

-When you want to check if both source and translation text end with a colon(:), then you can use the following regular expression.
+You can use the following regular expression to check if both source and translation text end with a colon(:).

 Regex: ^(?!.*:$).*$